 As of February 9, 2017, I am on the air on the SO-50 satellite!
-I am enjoyinh the challenge of balancing an HT and arrow antenna, changing frequencies, and trying to talk on the satellite and remember callsigns at the same time!
-I will do my best to work everyone who calls me, although I am still getting used to tracking a satellite manually and lose it in the sky a few times per pass.
-I'm learning how to do it the more passes I do, and I am having a ton of fun.
+I have operated from EM73, EM83, and EM93 in Georgia and plan to get on the air from Michigan as well.
+I am enjoying the challenge of balancing an HT and arrow antenna, changing frequencies, and trying to talk on the satellite and remember callsigns at the same time!
+I will do my best to work everyone who calls me, although I am still getting used to tracking a satellite manually.
+I am learning how to do it better the more passes I do, and I am having a ton of fun.
 Right now I am runing half duplex though I hope to figure out a way to get full duplex sooner than later.

 I was honored to be a member of the 2016 Dave Kalter Memorial Youth DX Adventure to the island of Saba!
 Our callsign was PJ6Y and we were on the air from August 2-9, 2016.
 Our team website is http://www.qsl.net/n6jrl/

 National Parks on the Air (NPOTA) was a passion in 2016 and I was privileged to both chase and activate parks.
 When the final numbers were compiled, I had contacted 267 unique park units and completed 20 NPOTA activations.
 I loved every moment I got to spend with NPOTA and made many wonderful friends.